Why are they called Wisdom Teeth?

 If I'm a smoker, how long should I wait to smoke after surgery?Smoking is harmful to the healing process and makes numerous complications more likely.
 Smoking in the first two weeks is especially harmful.

 Problems may arise for a month or even longer after surgery.
-If you have any problems or questions, please contact Dr. Radakovich.
+If you have any problems or questions, please contact Dr. Radakovich at our Portland office.

 Please call our office to schedule new appointments.